Wonderfall/wonderfall.github.io/content/posts/fdroid-issues.md

 F-Droid requires that the source code of the app is exempt from any proprietary library or ad service, according to their [inclusion policy](https://f-droid.org/en/docs/Inclusion_Policy/).
 Usually, that means that some developers will have to maintain a slightly different version of their codebase that should comply with F-Droid's requirements.
 Besides, their "quality control" offers **close to no guarantees** as having access to the source code doesn't mean it can be easily proofread.
 Saying Play Store is filled with malicious apps is beyond the point: the **false sense of security** is a real issue.
 Users should not think of the F-Droid main repository as free of malicious apps, yet unfortunately many are inclined to believe this.

-> But...
+> But... can't I just trust F-Droid and be done with it?

 [You don't have to take my word for it](https://forum.f-droid.org/t/is-it-as-safe-as-it-is-from-fdroid-official-repo/15956/12): they openly admit themselves it's a [very basic process](https://forum.f-droid.org/t/is-it-as-safe-as-it-is-from-fdroid-official-repo/15956/2) relying on badness enumeration (this doesn't work by the way) and a few scripts.
-You are not exempted from trusting upstream developers.
+You are not exempted from trusting upstream developers and it goes for any repository.

 > How can you be sure that the app repository can be held to account for the code it delivers?